 The risk profile is almost always individual.
 However, when starting a family, a mixed profile may be established.
 For example, a couple may decide that one person accepts a job offer with long-term benefits, while the other person accepts a riskier job.
 One person may be employed and the other person may be entrepreneurial, with the idea of higher income in the long term, but an unstable short term.
 Teamwork is, of course, very useful because it balances the best of both worlds.

 Advantages of earning in dollars

 The most common case nowadays are professionals in the technology areas.
-If you know how to program and can hold a conversation in the language of the country you are exporting to, I have no doubt that you can access good job offers.
-Consequently, you can also get paid good money (income).
+If you know how to program and can hold a conversation in the language of the country to which you are exporting your services, I have no doubt that you can access good job offers.
+You can also get paid good money (income).
 The hard part will be to maintain that opportunity and make it grow to your benefit.

 2. Immune to inflation in your country

 Earning in dollars almost always makes you immune to inflation in your country.
 Although this is not a general rule, it can be assumed with relative certainty.
 A country with higher inflation, such as Argentina or Venezuela, also has a higher devaluation of its currency.

 Devaluation causes a worker to lose purchasing power each month.
 By earning in dollars, it is almost certain that the exchange rate reflects that inflation.
 Therefore, you always earn "more local money" even though you are paid the same in dollars.